-NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies.
+NOTE: All A.A. and A.S. degree programs require courses that meet 7 of the 10 General Education competencies and a minimum of 30 credits of General Education coursework.

 Minimum of 62 semester hours required for graduation, which must include 30 semester hours of Liberal Arts and Sciences, plus two different physical education courses.
-Students are advised to select the electives based on the requirements of their transfer institutions.
-Students are also advised to take, as additional electives, microcomputer applications courses recommended by their science faculty.